OTTAWA—The Office of the Secretary to the Governor General is pleased to announce the winners of the 2017 Governor General’s

 The GGIA Selection Committee is composed of distinguished individuals chosen for their expertise in and breadth of understanding of the innovation ecosystem.
-The 2017 Selection Committee is comprised of the following individuals:
+The 2018 Selection Committee comprises the following individuals:

-- Sakchin Bessette, Co-Founder and Creative Director, Moment Factory
+- Sakchin Bessette, Co-Founder and Executive Creative Director, Moment Factory

 - Daniel Lamarre, President and CEO, Cirque du Soleil